pkellner/pkellner/_posts/2023-09-14-Simplify-JavaScript-Dictionary-Creation-Using-Reduce-With-TypeScript-Help.md

 ---
 # Simplifying JavaScript Dictionary Creation with `reduce` in TypeScript

-In the world of JavaScript and TypeScript, developers often find themselves dealing with various types of collections like arrays, sets, and dictionaries.
-One of the most common tasks is converting an array to a dictionary or an object with specific keys.
-While there are multiple ways to achieve this, two widely used methods are `forEach` and `reduce`.
-This blog post aims to provide insights into how `reduce` can be a more efficient alternative to `forEach` for this specific task, while also adhering to coding best practices, such as avoiding cyclic redundancy.
+When working with [JavaScript](https://www.javascript.com/) or [TypeScript](https://www.typescriptlang.org/), developers often find themselves manipulating collections such as arrays, sets, and dictionaries.
+The process of converting an array to a dictionary, for example, can be accomplished in several ways.
+This blog post explores the benefits of using the [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method over the commonly used `forEach`.
+Specifically, we will examine how this switch can positively affect the [Cyclomatic Complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) of your codebase, a key metric in understanding code maintainability and quality.

 ## Initial Approach Using `forEach`

-Let's consider an example that leverages TypeScript's strong typing features.
-We have an interface `SessionInterest` and an array `sessionInterestTotals` containing objects that conform to this interface.
+Firstly, let's consider a TypeScript example featuring the interface `SessionInterest` and an array named `sessionInterestTotals` with objects conforming to this interface.

 ```typescript
 interface SessionInterest {